 Bulletproof Zone has a line of bulletproof bags and backpacks on sale.
 Honestly, I want to cry thinking about how parents are deciding to ditch their child’s Spider-man or sparkly backpack so they can feel like they have some peace of mind if something tragic were to happen.

 You probably saw this viral post on Facebook or Twitter by now.
 Many were wondering if this photo was real or not.
 Well, according to Snopes, it’s mostly true.
-These “bulletproof” backpacks are now available in some stores int he United states such as Office Depot, but they aren’t entirely “bulletproof.”
-Meaning, they aren’t officially approved by the National institute of Justice.
+These “bulletproof” backpacks are now available in some stores in the United States, such as Office Depot, but they aren’t entirely “bulletproof.”
+Meaning, they aren’t officially approved by the National Institute of Justice.
 So, should these backpacks be marketed as bullet-resistant instead?

-Even I am skeptic, I’ll admit it.
+Even I am skeptical, I’ll admit it.
 It does look like a Guard Dog Shield backpack pictured in the viral post.
 Bulletproofzone.com stated this Guard Dog Proshield Scout backpack is Level IIIA certified by the National Institute of Justice.
 It’s also included in the description that the certification is included in each backpack.

 This backpack by BulletBlocker has a traditional high school backpack look.
 Also manufactured as a Level IIIA level protection.

 This backpack is also a Level IIIA protection level.
 As far as their level of protection, Talos Ballistics states, “The NIJ IIIA standard is rated to stop most handgun rounds, including 9mm, 357 Magnum, 40 Caliper, 44 Magnum, and 45 caliber hollow point ammunition and more.”